Skip to content

 There’s an ideal I think we all strive for: To know who we are, to know who we want to be, and to accept both with self-compassion and grace.

-It’s good and healthy to believe you’re a good person.
-Going into this experience, I did.
+It’s healthy to believe you’re a good person.
+Going into this experience, I still did.
 After years of giving myself zero grace or compassion, I made up my mind to be fine with who I was, warts and all.
 But I gave little thought to who I wanted to become, and so I basically stopped evolving.

 I’ve opined that we aren’t evolving any more as a species — an opinion robustly supported over the past several years — but I had to admit to myself that I wasn’t exactly doing my part.
 Maybe because it didn’t seem like being a good person mattered anymore (see lesson 4).